rolandddiaz/newdash/README.md

 # newdash
-This is new Bootstrap Dashboardd Design
+This is new Bootstrap Dashboard Design